intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 If the car finds itself in a dangerous situation one possible action is always to brake.
 This should always result in a safe state, if both vehicles respond properly according to RSS.
 Improper behavior of others might still lead to an accident.
-This is where evasive maneuver could prevent from this.
+This is where an evasive maneuver could prevent from this.
-To do so, it must be assured that this lateral movement brings the vehicle into a safe state and does not conflict with another vehicle.
+To do so, it must be assured that this maneuver brings the vehicle into a safe state and does not conflict with another vehicle.
-In order to determine whether a lateral movement solves the conflict a prediction of the state would be necessary.
+In order to determine whether a maneuver solves the conflict a prediction of the state would be necessary.

-Such a naive predication following definition 11 of the paper is not available yet in this initial implementation.
+Such a naive predication following definition 11 of the paper is not available yet in this implementation.
 In addition, the ad-rss-lib currently has no notion of drivable freespace area.
 Hence, it cannot determine that an evasive maneuver initiated by RSS will cause an accident with an obstacle or forces the vehicle to leave the road.

-Therefore, it is impossible for the ad-rss-lib in its current form to detect whether a lateral evasion is really feasible.
-Hence, _the ad-rss-lib will not initiate a lateral evasive maneuver_ according to definitions 12 and 13 of the paper.
+Therefore, it is impossible for the ad-rss-lib in its current form to detect whether an evasion maneuver is really feasible.
+Hence, _the ad-rss-lib will not initiate any evasive maneuver_ according to definitions 12 and 13 of the paper.
 Instead, it will only restrict the movement in the dangerous direction.